Most AI training platform comparisons miss what matters.

 - Bi-monthly Deel payments create longer gaps between payouts

-Why DataAnnotation Wins
+Why DataAnnotation wins

 These platforms share common frustrations: